Robert Mueller has raised big Trump-Russia questions. Will his report answer them?

-The anticipation for the final report of Special Counsel Robert Mueller has reached a fever pitch.
+The anticipation for special counsel Robert Mueller’s final report has reached a fever pitch.
 When is it coming?
 What will it say?
 Will it be made public?
 Will President Donald Trump’s new attorney general, William Barr, suppress it?
 If so, will House Democrats subpoena it?

 And all this hubbub is about a report that may or may not contain new and revelatory information.
 Lost in much of the speculation is the fact that Mueller has no obligation to produce a report that details all he has uncovered.
 He might merely forward to Barr a narrow and short memo explaining his prosecutorial decisions…and case closed.
 There is no telling whether Mueller will answer the big questions: Did anyone on the Trump campaign cooperate or communicate with Russia about its attack on the 2016 election?
 Why did Trump and his aides echo the Kremlin’s disinformation campaign of denial?
 Did the Trump camp directly signal to Moscow it appreciated Russia’s assault on American democracy?
 Was anything else afoot?